r4d1n/photographyistechnology/_drafts/aws.md

 The libertarian idea that government can't do anything but hinder beautiful private innovation is common in Silicon Vally, and the tension between public and private projects is a frequently debated, highly contentious subject in modern American politics.
 Personally, I am starting to feel that there is rarely a catch-all solution to political problems and the best way lies in flexible acceptance of diverse answers as necessary depending on the task at hand.
 But that may be a little subtle for the mainstream discourse at this time.

 Back to the web.
 Though ARPANET was a government project, the modern web is largely governed by privately held companies, from Service Providers, to hosting companies, to web-based applications, services, and stores.
 While anyone can still set up a computer at home to serve their hand-rolled personal site, entities like Google or Facebook, who have made the web more usable and useful to billions of people, maintain control over what is widely disseminated.
-This can all get very meta very quickly, when your social network is running on AWS servers, and users are accessing them over AT&T connections, and the wires there are tapped...
+This can all get very meta very quickly, when your social network is running on AWS servers, and users are accessing them over AT&T connections, and the switches there are tapped...

-Networks can get pretty Pynchonian fast.
+The network gets Pynchonian pretty fast.

 <figure>
   <img src="/assets/2015/10/aws-loft/cloud-kegerator.jpg" />
   <figcaption>
-    The loft has a cloud connected kegerator that uses several AWS products to track and visualize the duration and volume of beer pours.
+    In addition to co-working space, technical tutorials, and one-on-one consultations with AWS experts, the loft has a cloud connected kegerator that uses several AWS products to track and visualize the duration and volume of beer pours.
   </figcaption>
 </figure>